fitpaulo/rupamix/README.md

     rupamix increase --increment <N>

-To decrease the audio py the defualt 5:
+To decrease the audio by the defualt 5:

     rupamix decrease